Slaughter16/Proxmox-Networking-Lab/README.md

 ## 📝 Documentation

-Each VM and service is documented in its own subdirectory:
+Each VM and configuration is documented in its own folder:

 - [`Proxmox`](./Proxmox/README.md)
 - [`pfSense`](./pfSense/README.md)
 - [`Pi-hole`](./Pi-hole/README.md)